-Since AMR Corporation, the parent of American, was in Chapter 11 for all of 2012, it did not hold an annual meeting of stockholders.
-Therefore it did not have an advisory vote on executive compensation in 2012.
+Since AMR was in Chapter 11 for all of 2012, it did not hold an annual meeting of stockholders.
+AMR therefore did not have an advisory vote on executive compensation in 2012.

 AMR's Compensation Objectives and Philosophy

 The principal objectives of AMR's executive compensation program are to: